andrewm4894/anomstack/README.md

 You can run this project in Dagster Cloud.
 Fork the repo (or make a completely new repo using the `andrewm4894/anomstack` GitHub template) and then follow the instructions [here](https://docs.dagster.io/dagster-cloud/deployment/serverless#with-github) to deploy to Dagster Cloud from your forked repo.

-You can then manage you metrics via PR's in your GitHub repo and run them in Dagster Cloud which will just sync with your repo.
+You can then manage you metrics via PR's in your GitHub repo ([here](https://github.com/andrewm4894/anomstack/pull/40/files) is a PR to add Google Trends metrics) and run them in Dagster Cloud which will just sync with your repo.

 ### Docker